saverio-negro/saverio-negro/README.md

 ### 1. SwiftUI Mini-Framework Series

 The following are SwiftUI custom frameworks I have built from the simplest to the most complex.
-It's just meant to showcase my ability to build meaningful components using similar patterns and design systems used by framework engineers from Apple.
+It is meant to showcase my ability to build meaningful components using similar patterns and design systems used by framework engineers from Apple.

 <a href="https://github.com/stars/saverio-negro/lists/swiftui-uifoundationkit">SwiftUI UIFoundationKit Mini Frameworks</a>